Verne Chapman photo.jpg

 According to colleagues, Verne was an unusually interactive individual.
 His personal connections were extensive, with collaborators in Europe and Japan as well as the United States.
 He was a major force in initiating the International Mammalian Genome Society.
 He was a superb leader, promoting excellence in research and teaching.
 He was a tireless, energetic, and resilient mammalian genetic researcher whose work was always significant, timely, and at the cutting edge.
 Importantly, Dr. Chapman was a warm and caring individual who could always be counted on and who stood behind his beliefs.
 In addition to his scientific career, Verne Chapman made many contributions to his community, and he supported environmental and human rights causes during his 23 years in the Western New York area.

-The IMGS is pleased to announce that the Verne Chapman Lecture at the 37th IMGC/TAGC2024 in Washington, DC will be presented by Dr. Beverly Mock of the Center for Cancer Research at the National Cancer Institute.
+The IMGS is pleased to announce that the Verne Chapman Lecture at the 38th IMGC in Glasgow, Scotland will be presented by Dr. Xavier Montagutelli of the Pasteur Institut, Paris, France.

 History of Chapman Lecturers